ekohe/wulin_master/README.md

 `:join_aliased_as`

-When the grid needs to show 2 or more columns which come from the same table and the same column, you can define `:join_aliased_as` for one column to set the alias to avoid conflict when doing sql join.
+When the grid needs to show two or more columns which come from the same table and the same column, you can define `:join_aliased_as` for one column to set the alias.
+This will avoid conflict when doing sql join.

 `:sort_column`

-Indicate the column should be used for sorting when it is not the column it self.
+Indicates the column that should be used for sorting when it is not the column itself.

 `:sql_expression`

 This option is special and rarely used.
-It is only used when you want to do some special sql operation, like 'sorting' or 'filtering' virtual attributes by sql.
+It is only used when you want to perform a special sql operation, like the 'sorting' or 'filtering' virtual attributes by sql.

 `:sql_type`